Curt Onalfo

-Curt Onalfo (born November 19, 1969) is an American former soccer player and coach who currently serves as sporting director of Major League Soccer club New England Revolution.
+Curt Onalfo (born November 19, 1969) is a former soccer player and coach who currently serves as Senior Vice President of Soccer Operations for the Major League Soccer club New England Revolution.

 As a player, he played two seasons in France, two in the USISL, one in Mexico and four in Major League Soccer, achieving his most success with the Los Angeles Galaxy and D.C.
 United.
-He also earned one cap with the United States national team.
+Born in Brazil, he earned one cap with the United States national team.

 He has an extensive coaching résumé, having served as head coach of three MLS clubs.

 Following a five-game losing streak with the Galaxy, Onalfo was removed from his role as head coach of the team on July 27, 2017.

 Youth and amateur

 Onalfo was born in São Paulo, Brazil, but grew up in the United States in Ridgefield, Connecticut, and played high school soccer at Ridgefield High School.
 He went on to play four years of college soccer at the University of Virginia under Bruce Arena - an association that would serve him well in his later coaching career.